ADMISSIONS POLICY FOR TRANSFER FROM YEAR 11 AND YEAR 12 ENTRY FOR THE ACADEMIC YEAR 2017/18

 Year 12 entry

-Students attending other schools in Year 11 are able to apply for places in Year 12 at Rossett School.
+We welcome applications to the sixth form from students in Year 11 who are currently at other schools.
 All applicants wishing to join the school for the first time in Year 12 are subject to the same entry qualifications as those set out above for existing students.

 The Governing Body of the school will, under section 324 of the Education Act 1996, admit to the school a young person with an Education Health & Care Plan (EHCP) that names the school.
 This is not an oversubscription criterion.
 This relates only to young people who have undergone statutory assessment and for whom an EHCP has been issued and which has taken account of the Year 12 entry requirements.